jspm/jspm-resolve/resolver-spec.md

 ### jspm Config File

-jspm resolution information is provided through a `jspm.lock` file which must be in the same folder as the package.json file forming the package boundary.
+jspm resolution information is provided through a `jspm.json` file which must be in the same folder as the package.json file forming the package boundary.

-The `jspm.lock` jspm configuration file stores jspm configuration and version lock information for jspm projects.
+The `jspm.json` jspm configuration file stores jspm configuration and version lock information for jspm projects.

 The following properties are the only ones which affect the jspm resolution of a module:

-`jspm.lock`:
+`jspm.json`:
 ```js
 {
   // Top-level dependency versions